EWaterman/EWaterman.github.io/_posts/Ch4/0004-05-01-page-composition.md

 - Unless you’re going for a specific effect, or are pairing panels like the previous point states, **keep your gutters the same size throughout your pages**.
 This just makes it easier for the reader to get through your pages and know what panel comes next.

+- On a similar note, you may find it useful to **build guidelines for things you want to be consistent art wise in your comics**.
+Gutter size, whether or not you want to use SFX, any colour scheme restrictions you’re imposing, whether or not you want to use borderless panels...
+You can check every page you make against these guidelines to help give them a consistent style.
+You can also choose to break these rules intentionally at certain points to add special emphasis to certain pages.

-- **Vary panel structure.** Mixing up panel size, placement, and count, helps keeps things fresh and interesting to look at for the reader.
+- **Vary panel structure.** Mixing up panel size, placement, and count, helps keep things fresh and interesting to look at for the reader.
 [Even 9 and 6 panel grids differ from time to time.](https://www.youtube.com/watch?v=Gx1DZg7ACoc)

+- Very similarly, **avoid overusing any one particular technique**.
+If every single page in your book is a splash page, then none of them are.
+The fewer times you use a trick, the more impactful it is when you actually end up using it.

 - **Consider the rhythmic flow of your panels.** The size and placement of panels within a page can have a great effect on how the page is read.
 There are a few factors that determine the flow of a page: